Sweet Potato Quesadillas with Radish Salsa

-- In a large pan set over medium heat, sauté the onions and garlic in the oil until the onions are translucent.
-Add the grated sweet potatoes, oregano, chili powder, cumin and cayenne and cook, covered — covering is important to prevent sticking — for about 10 minutes, stirring every few minutes.
+- In a large pan set over medium heat, sauté the onions and garlic in 3 tablespoons of the oil until the onions are translucent.
+Add the grated sweet potatoes, chili powder, cumin and cayenne and cook, covered — covering is important to prevent sticking — for about 8-10 minutes, stirring every few minutes.
 When the sweet potato is tender, add salt and pepper to taste and remove the filling from the heat.
-I like to add freshly squeezed lime juice to this mix.
-If you like this idea, squeeze 1/2 a lime over the sweet potatoes, mix, taste, and adjust with more lime and salt to taste.
+Add the cilantro, if using.
+Squeeze 1/2 a lime over the sweet potatoes, mix, taste, and adjust with more lime and salt to taste.

-- Meg bakes her quesadillas as follows: Spread one-eighth of the filling and 2 tablespoons of the cheese on each tortilla.
+- To bake the quesadillas, do as follows: Spread one-eighth of the filling and 2 tablespoons of the cheese on each tortilla.
 Bake in a 350ºF oven until the cheese is fully melted and quesadillas are hot, approximately 15 minutes.

-- You can cook the quesadillas stovetop, too: heat 2 teaspoons oil over medium heat.
+- To cook the quesadillas stovetop, heat 2 teaspoons oil over medium heat.
 Fill tortillas lightly — less is more — with sweet potato filling and some cheese.
 Fold them in half.
 Cook two at a time until golden, 2 to 3 minutes.
 Flip.
 Cook until golden, about 2 more minutes.
 Repeat with remaining tortillas, cheese, filling, adding more oil as needed.